YoussefMadian/YoussefMadian/README.md

 IT Infrastructure & Systems Engineer with 2 years of hands-on experience in enterprise IT operations, systems administration, and infrastructure support.
 Strong experience in Windows Server, Active Directory, VPNs, VMware ESXi, SCCM, and Kaspersky Security Center, supporting 1500+ users in production environments.
-Currently focused on growing into Cloud and Hybrid Infrastructure, preparing for AWS Cloud Practitioner.
+Currently focused on growing into Cloud and Hybrid Infrastructure, Studying AWS Cloud Practitioner.

   -  **Currently working on:** Nile Sugar
   -  **Currently learning:** AWS Cloud Practitioner